project-hadron/discovery-capability/docs/source/introduction/overview.rst

 Why Project Hadron?
 ===================
-Project Hadron provides a light touch, robust Machine Learning pipeline from preprocessing and model predict, run as a single or multiple microservices within an application solution.
+Project Hadron provides robust, reusable Machine Learning pipelines for a preprocessing and model predict lifecycle, run as a single or multiple microservices within an application solution.
 It also lends itself to exploratory data analysis (EDA) integrating with existing data science packages and processes.

-Project Hadron provides a light weight, quick-to-market, machine learning framework, using apache arrow, to considerably increase productivity, performance and integration of reusable pipelines towards production objectives.
+Project Hadron provides a light weight, quick-to-market, machine learning framework, sitting on apache arrow, to considerably increase productivity, performance and integration of reusable pipelines towards production objectives.

 What are we solving?
 --------------------